 Goleta is a decidedly white-collar city, with fully 85.60% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Goleta is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Goleta who work in office and administrative support (11.74%), teaching (10.63%), and management occupations (10.06%).

 Also of interest is that Goleta has more people living here who work in computers and math than 95% of the places in the US.

 Goleta, while not large, also appears to be attractive to some younger, educated professionals, who help shape the character of the city.

 Goleta is an extremely ethnically-diverse city.
 The people who call Goleta home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Goleta residents report their race to be White, followed by Asian.
 Goleta also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 36.42% of the city’s residents.
-Important ancestries of people in Goleta include German, English, Irish, Italian, and French.
+People of Hispanic or Latino origin account for 32.51% of the city’s residents.
+Important ancestries of people in Goleta include English, German, Irish, Italian, and European.

 The most common language spoken in Goleta is English.
 Other important languages spoken here include Spanish and Chinese.